French law on secularity and conspicuous religious symbols in schools: Abaya ban

 France banned Muslim girls in state schools from wearing abayas.
 In August 2023, French education minister, Gabriel Attal, said that the long, flowing dresses worn by some Muslim women, would be banned as they breached the "principle of secularism", particularly by those pupils "wearing religious attire like abayas and long shirts.”

-On 4 September, first day of the new academic year, French schools sent 67 Muslim girls to home for refusing to remove their abayas.
+On 4 September, first day of the new academic year, French schools sent 67 Muslim girls home for refusing to remove their abayas.

-On 5 September, a 15-year-old girl living in Lyon arrived at school wearing jeans, T-shirt and an open kimono - a common and popular traditional Japanese garment.
+On 5 September, a 15-year-old girl living in Lyon arrived at school wearing jeans, T-shirt and an open kimono - a common and popular traditional Japanese garment with no religious history.
 The school denied her entry.
 On behalf of the female student, human rights lawyer Nabil Boudi on September 22, 2023 lodged a complaint in the United Nations alleging racism, racial discrimination, xenophobia and related intolerance, over “discrimination the girl student faced on the grounds of her religious affiliation".